Context

 What I Learned

 Building in the conservation space requires patience.
 Budget cycles are long, procurement processes are complex, and stakeholders are (rightfully) cautious about unproven technology.
-Success requires building trust through small wins, not grand promises.
+Success requires building trust through demonstrable wins, not lofty promises.